Skip to navigation Skip to content

 Youth Allowance (YA) student or Australian Apprentice becomes incapacitated or impacted by unforeseen or extreme circumstances 102-07020130

-This document outlines the effect on a customer’s entitlement to Youth Allowance (YA) as a student or Australian Apprentice who is incapacitated or experiencing unforeseen or extreme circumstances.
+This document outlines the effect on a customer’s entitlement to Youth Allowance (YA) if they are ill, injured or impacted by unforeseen circumstances, and as a result, are unable to continue their study or Australian Apprenticeship full-time.

 The definition of temporary incapacity for a YA student is different to the definition for a job seeker.

-• have a temporary incapacity which prevents them from studying full-time, or continuing their apprenticeship full-time, and
+• have a temporary incapacity which prevents them from studying full-time

 • provide sufficient medical evidence, and